kmahyyg/tg-bot-dailylife/README.md

 # Download and Deploy

 Still in development.
+Git Clone and install dependencies.
+Then run tgbot_fnA.py

+More details and improvements will be introduced in the future.

 ## Dependencies

-Still in development.
+See more details in requirements.txt

 # Personally

 Never use Wechat / QQ.
+Telegram me.

 # License